-Nestled between Malpais Wilderness Area, Cerro Gordo Wilderness Study Area, the Owens Lake Bed and Death Valley National Park is Conglomerate Mesa; poised and formidable.
+Nestled between Malpais Wilderness Area, Cerro Gordo Wilderness Study Area, the Owens Lake Bed, and Death Valley National Park is Conglomerate Mesa; poised and formidable.
 These 22,500 acres of roadless BLM terrain are unconfined, rugged, and brimming with rich desert life and cultural history.
-Yet, despite the many values of this land, Conglomerate Mesa is at the threat of a large scale open pit cyanide gold mine.
+Yet, despite the many values of this land, Conglomerate Mesa is under the threat of a large-scale open pit cyanide gold mine.

 In April 2020, K2 Gold and it’s subsidiary, Mojave Precious Metals, took over the Conglomerate Mesa gold exploration project.
-They are called K2 Gold, headquartered in Vancouver Canada.
 The company has submitted an expanded proposal requesting miles of new road construction into the Mesa and 30 additional drill sites, totaling 120 drill holes.
 Thanks to the 23,800 public comments received during the public scoping period for the Environmental Assessment, the Ridgecrest BLM determined the proposed exploration project would require an Environmental Impact Statement (EIS), a more rigorous and thorough analysis, to determine the suitability of the project.
 The Ridgecrest BLM will issue two public comment periods for Conglomerate Mesa and this mining proposal.
-First will be public scoping in the Summer of 2021.
-Then in the Fall, if K2 Gold is still pursuing this project, the Ridgecrest BLM to issue a draft EIS.
+The first will be public scoping in the Spring/Summer of 2023.
+Then the processes of evaluation will take approximately 18 months for the Ridgecrest BLM to issue a draft EIS.
 The people of Inyo County and the California Desert will do everything in their power to halt the road construction project and additional drilling in its tracks.

 In the face of this threat, Friends of the Inyo and our partners are seeking permanent protection of this beloved desert gem.
 Without it, we will continue to fight perennial battles with mining companies who want to destroy this land.

 K2 Gold wants to destroy Conglomerate Mesa.
 Together, we will stop them.

 Conglomerate Mesa is too special a place to sacrifice to industrial-scale mining.
 These activities would permanently destroy important cultural, historic, and geologic values that for so long have meant so much to so many.
 These resources deserve to be preserved for future generations.